 Other compositions for

 Dance & Jazz Performance (Contemporalia, classical quartet + jazz quartet); soundtrack for movies, such as “Commercial Picture Rhymes”, H. Richter 1929, and others.

 Teaching / Didactics

-Today a highly respected and well-known jazz educator in Italy, Andrea Pellegrini has been working in several private and public music schools since 1991, teaching Jazz Piano, Jazz Ensemble at Scuola di Musica “Giuseppe Bonamici”, Pisa, and Jazz Piano and Jazz Composition and Improvisation at the Conservatory Istituto Superiore di Studi Musicali “Pietro Mascagni” bringing many young jazz musicians to success.
+Today a highly respected and well-known jazz educator and Conservatory teacher in Italy, Andrea Pellegrini has been working in several private and public music schools since 1991, teaching Jazz Piano, Jazz Ensemble at Scuola di Musica “Giuseppe Bonamici”, Pisa, and Jazz Piano and Jazz Composition and Improvisation at the Conservatory Istituto Superiore di Studi Musicali “Pietro Mascagni” bringing many young jazz musicians to success.

 For 10 years Andrea had been conducting the “Bonamici Atypical Jazz Orchestra Group_One” formed by jazz students and teachers of the Giuseppe Bonamici Music School, Pisa.
 This Orchestra recorded and published 3 CDs and played several concerts, among which the inaugural concert for the 1999 edition of the international “Instabile Jazz Festival” in Pisa along with the Copenhagen Art Ensemble, the Misha Mengelberg Instant Composers Pool and the Italian Instabile Orchestra.

 Andrea ran several jazz Master Classes and international seminars in Lithuania, Latvia, Denmark, Switzerland, Slovak Republic, and throughout Italy.